Vivekpalankar/UNIX-Concepts-and-Applications/Notes/Chapter 2 The UNIX Architecture and Command Usage.markdown

 ## Notes

+-   If a command takes filename(s) as argument, it is generally the last argument after all the options.

+-   The command along with its options and arguments is generally called _command-line_.

 -   More than one command can be specified in a command-line by separating them with a `;` character.

 -   A sequence of one or more commands in a command-line can be grouped using parentheses.